 BETHESDA BIG TRAIN BASEBALL CAMP OVERVIEW

 Pitching Camp: This session is designed for kids who want to focus specifically on pitching, whether they have been pitching for years or are just now getting started.
 All campers receive highly specialized training that includes work on stamina, throwing motion, strength and balance.
 This session is limited to 24 campers.
-All campers will receive an official Big Train Summer Camp T-Shirt that entitles the camper to free admission to all Big Train regular season home games played at Shirley Povich Field in 2022.
+All campers will receive an official Big Train Summer Camp T-Shirt that entitles the camper to free admission to all Big Train regular season home games played at Shirley Povich Field in 2024.
 Tickets must be reserved online in advance of each game.
-(Note: Pitching Camp will not meet on Wednesdays to prevent the risk of campers straining their arms.
-Campers are encouraged to attend General Camp on Wednesday afternoon.
+(Note: Pitching Camp will NOT meet on Wednesday to prevent the risk of campers straining their arms.
+Campers are encouraged to attend General Camp on Wednesday afternoon at no additional charge.)
 Ages 9-12.
-Afternoon Only. $225.
+Afternoon Only. $250.

-July 5 - July 8: Session 3: General Camp (Camp will not meet Monday, July 4 in observance of Independence Day)
+July 1 - July 5: General Camp (Camp will not meet on July 4th)

 Galvin Morris: Camp Director | 703-203-5059

-Pitching Camp: 1 PM-3 PM (off on Wednesdays; Pitching Campers are welcome to join General Camp Wednesday afternoon or take the afternoon off)
+Pitching Camp: 1 - 3 p.m. (off on Wednesday; Pitching Campers are welcome to join General Camp Wednesday afternoon or take the afternoon off)

 Big Train Camp Counselors

 All Big Train counselors and instructors are college-aged baseball players from around the country.
 They are top level players with plenty of experience.
 They are all fingerprinted and background checked prior to the start of camp.
 The counselors all play on the Bethesda Big Train baseball team as part of the Cal Ripken Senior Collegiate Baseball League.

 Campers must bring: Baseball glove, baseball cap, water bottle, packed lunch, sunscreen, bug spray.